cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/FailoverApi.md

 Linking between replicated objects and failover objects

-Specifies the request to link failover objects on replication cluster to the replicated entity from source cluster.
+**Privileges:** ```RESTORE_MODIFY``` <br><br>Specifies the request to link failover objects on replication cluster to the replicated entity from source cluster.
 This linking need to be done after perforing recoveries for failed entities on replication cluster.
 This linkage will be useful when merging snapshots of object across replications and failovers.

 ### Example

 * Api Key Authentication (APIKeyHeader):
+* Api Key Authentication (Bearer):
+* Api Key Authentication (SessionIdHeader):
 ```python
 from cohesity_sdk.cluster.cluster_client import ClusterClient
 from cohesity_sdk.cluster.model.object_linking_request import ObjectLinkingRequest